What is Mahogany? Part 1: Swietenia

 1. Swietenia mahagoni, traded as CARIBBEAN MAHOGANY, CUBAN MAHOGANY, or WEST INDIAN MAHOGANY.
 It is the premier species.
 It is native to southern Florida in the United States and the West Indies; specifically, Anguilla, Antigua and Barbuda, Bahamas, Bolivia, Cayman Islands, Colombia, Cuba, Dominica, Dominican Republic, Grenada, Guadeloupe, Jamaica, Martinique, Montserrat, St Barthélemy, St Kitts and Nevis, St Lucia, French St Martin, St Vincent and the Grenadines, Trinidad and Tobago, and Turks and Caicos Islands.
 Timber from this species was internationally traded (and exploited) for over 400 years and was the first species of mahogany used in the manufacturing of guitars until the 1950’s.
 It has been commercially extinct since 1947.

 2. Swietenia macrophylla, traded as BIG LEAF MAHOGANY and as MAHOGANY with country of origin as prefix.
 It is native to the Atlantic side of Central America as well as much of South America, namely Belize, Bolivia, Brazil, Colombia, Costa Rica, Dominica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Peru, and Venezuela.
-This species replaced Swietenia mahagoni as the main timber species and is a popular tone wood in the manufacture of guitars and other musical instruments.
+This species replaced Swietenia mahagoni as the main timber species and is renowned as a tone wood.
 Since 2003 it has become commercially extinct from its native locations with the exception of some limited supply from Mexico, Brazil, Peru, Bolivia, and Guatemala, under heavy restrictions.
-It is grown in other parts of the world in plantations and the world timber supply of this species comes from these plantations, mainly from Fiji and Indonesia.
-[See following.]
+In the period 2002-2011 Peru was the main exporter of Mahogany accounting for 38–44% of total direct trade reported by exporters and importers.
+During the same period the United States was the main importer, accounting for 75–77% of total direct imports.
+Dominican Republic was also a major importer during the same period.
+In terms of annual exports, Peru was the main exporter until around 2006, when it was overtaken by Bolivia and Guatemala.

 3. Swietenia humilis, traded as PACIFIC COAST MAHOGANY or MEXICAN MAHOGANY.
 It is is native to dry deciduous forests and savannas of Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and Panama.
 This species is much smaller than the other two species.
 There are very few populations left and it is used mainly in local carpentry.
 There is no official international trade in this wood.